Opetushallitus/oppijanumerorekisteri/henkilo-ui/README.md

 # Henkilö UI

-Spring-boot backend that serves a React frontend app.
-Playwright tests with [mocked API responses](src/main/static/mock-api/).
+Spring-boot backend that just serves html files and static assets.
+The frontend is a React app.
+Playwright tests with manually maintained [mocked API responses](src/main/static/mock-api/) from other Opintopolku microservices.

 ## Frontend app

-React app with Redux (with an ongoing Redux Toolkit refactoring project).
+React with Redux (with an ongoing Redux Toolkit refactoring project).
 The React app has two separate bundles `main` and `kayttaja` as it servers both users with a CAS session (`main`) and users without a session (`kayttaja`).
+The sessionful SPA fetches a lot of stuff regarding the user and access rights on page load while the sessionless mostly needs just translations.

 ## Local env

 Don't bother with the Java backend.
 Run Webpack dev server with the script mentioned below.
+The script starts the webapp as well as an nginx server to proxy requests outside of the React app to a real Opintopolku test environment (testiopintopolku.fi by default).

 ### Prerequisites